Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Atlanta and its opponents have gone over the current 42.5-point total in nine of 14 games this season.
+- Atlanta and its opponents have gone over the current 42-point total in nine of 14 games this season.

-- Sunday's total is 6.7 points higher than the combined 35.8 PPG average of the two teams.
+- Detroit has combined with its opponents to score more than 42 points in eight of 14 games this season.

+- The two teams combine to average 35.8 points per game, 6.2 less than the over/under in this contest.

-- These two squads surrender a combined 53.5 points per game, 11.0 more than this contest's over/under.
+- The 53.5 points per game these two squads have surrendered to opponents this season are 11.5 more than the 42 over/under in this contest.

-- Falcons games this season feature an average total of 47.5 points, a number 5.0 points higher than Sunday's over/under.
+- The Falcons and their opponents have scored an average of 47.5 points per game in 2021, 5.5 more than Sunday's total.

 Falcons stats and trends

-- In Atlanta's 14 games this year, it has five wins against the spread.
+- Atlanta has played 14 games, with five wins against the spread.

-- Atlanta has eclipsed the over/under in 42.9% of its opportunities this year (six times over 14 games with a set point total).
+- Atlanta has gone over the point total in 42.9% of its opportunities this year (six times in 14 games with a set point total).

-- Atlanta is 3-2 against the spread and 4-1 overall in games when it records more than 26.1 points.
+- Atlanta is 3-2 against the spread and 4-1 overall in games when it scores more than 26.1 points.

-- Atlanta is 1-1 against the spread and 2-0 overall when the team churns out over 380.5 yards.
+- In games that Atlanta totals over 380.5 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Falcons have turned the ball over 21 times this season, six more turnovers than the Lions have forced (15).